5.3 Ultraviolet Imaging with the MAMA Detectors

 The MAMA detectors are subject to absolute bright object limits, above which targets cannot be observed.
 They are particularly stringent for the MAMA imaging modes (being as faint as V=20.3 for the clear modes), and apply to all sources illuminating the field of view.

-We direct MAMA observers to Section 7.7.
+We direct MAMA observers to Section 7.7 for a detailed discussion.
 For summary tables of absolute bright object screening magnitudes for the imaging modes, see Section 14.8.

 It is the observers' responsibility to ensure that their observations do not exceed the MAMA bright object limits.